 Affordable photopolymer platemakers and milled aluminum bases have allowed letterpress printers to produce type and images derived from digital fonts and scans.
 Photopolymer plates have encouraged the rise of “digital letterpress” in the 21st Century.

-- Ink Colour: Files are created using spot colors, not CMYK or RGB.
+- Ink Colour: Files are created using spot colours, not CMYK or RGB.
 A spot colour is specified for each colour to be used.
-Typically one or two colors are used.
+Typically one or two colours.

 - Paper Colour: Dark ink on a light paper gives the best image.
 Inks are translucent and the paper colour will show through.
-For light colors on dark paper, foil stamping or engraving should be used instead of Letterpress.
-To build up the colour density of a specific colour, Letterpress pieces can be run through the press two times using the same colour.
+For light colours on dark paper, foil stamping or engraving should be used instead of letterpress.
+To build up the colour density of a specific colour, letterpress pieces can be run through the press two times using the same colour.

 - Screens: Grayscale images can be used if made with a coarse screen (85 line or less).
-A second colour should be used instead of screening a colour in most cases.
+In most cases, a second colour should be used instead of screening a colour.